“There are stories in everything. I’ve got some of my best yarns from park benches, lampposts, and newspaper stands.” O. Henry

 There is no Rule 2.

-I have followed O. Henry’s advice for Rule 1.
-It is my great hope that my stories will also please you.
+Having followed O. Henry’s advice for Rule 1, it is my great hope that my stories will please you, too.

 Praise for Shelly Reuben:

 An adroit storyteller with a gift for creating quirky and compelling characters.
 The San Diego Union-Tribune.

 The Characters…are so combustible that you keep expecting them to go up in flames.
 New York Times Book Review

 You’re being seduced by a very capable writer…a master of suspense and dramatic structure.
 Jules Brenner – Critical Mystery Tour

 Great characters, and just thinking about them now brings a smile to my face.
 You don’t often meet people this good.
 When you do, you don’t want to let them go.
 The Drood Review.